 - Advanced: Deleting With Compound Words through Ending Phoneme Substitution

 I hope these phonemic awareness teacher task cards make as much of a difference in your classroom has they have in ours!
-May you hear voices in your head reminding you how important phonemic awareness is to your students, and always remember that it can be done in the dark. 😉
+May you hear voices in your head reminding you how important phonemic awareness is to your students.
+And also always remember that it can be done in the dark. 😉